-Frying foods in butter can pose a challenge because butter has a low smoke point and can burn quickly, which will ruin your dish.
+Frying foods in butter can pose a challenge, however, because butter has a low smoke point and can burn quickly, which can ruin your dish.
 Health-care professionals advise people to limit the frequency with which you fry foods in butter.
 When you do, though, follow a few basic guidelines to keep your dish tasty.

-Add enough butter to coat the bottom of your pan once it's melted but not more unless your recipe calls for it.
+- Add enough butter to coat the bottom of your pan once it's melted but not more unless your recipe calls for it.

 - Swirl the butter around the pan as it melts and add your food once it's melted but before it begins to turn brown.